-We promote business operations with and corporate ethics.
+We promote business operations with integrity through the establishment of a system founded on thorough compliance and corporate ethics.

 Conservation of global environment and resources

 We aim to conserve the global environment and resources in order to hand down a greener world to our children through every business activity, which includes cooperation with society and the development of an environment friendly product and manufacturing process.